 Virginia’s data center boom has been an economic success story, but the Sterling case exposes the mismatch that can occur when heavy industrial-grade infrastructure is dropped into residential spaces without a playbook for permanent off-grid operation.
 The residents’ plea, captured bluntly by Hari Doue, is to keep future facilities at least 10 to 15 miles from any homes.
 That distance may become a new standard or a flashpoint as AI’s physical footprint continues to expand.

-What is causing the constant noise near the Vantage data center?
+What is causing the constant noise near the Vantage data center in Sterling?

-What are the noise limits in Loudoun County?
+What are the noise limits in Loudoun County, and does Vantage exceed them?

 Run a free scan to see your AI Visibility Score, SEO rating, and local citation accuracy.